When did Greek science get started?

 By about 600 BC, ancient Greek people were getting richer from trading between Egypt, West Asia, Carthage, and Europe.
 Now richer families could afford to send their boys to college.
 More boys got a good education and became scientists.
 Soon those scientists started to make a lot of new discoveries and invent new things.
-Mostly boys went to school (parents kept girls at home), so Greek scientists were mostly men.

 Greek men had always been very interested in ways to create order out of chaos, organizing and taming the powerful things like oceans and earthquakes and weather.
 Earlier Greek people had used music and architecture and religion and laws as ways to organize things, but now educated men started to use science that way too.

 Thales and Greek astronomy

 Greek scientists got their first lessons in astronomy from the Babylonians, who were very good at astronomy and also very interested in it.
 Then they started to observe the planets and the sun for themselves.
 Greek astronomers like Thales figured out that the earth was round, and what caused eclipses.

 Other Greek scientists went and studied in Egypt, as some people think Pythagoras did in the 500s BC.
 Pythagoras worked on geometric proofs (he’s said to have been the first to prove the Pythagorean Theorem) and he also tried to organize music theory.
 Although Greek men usually didn’t let women study science, some women did study with Pythagoras.